Harsh902/TreesAndTents_ASP/SolutionCode.md

  *It cannot be the case that we do not have exactly 1 tent in any column, for the 3rd row.*

+ Same logic applies to all the other rows

 `
 :- not 1 {placeTent(A,3)} 1.
 `